bibAtdev/GitOps/non-prod/readme.md

 ## Tips

-> If you are adding new components to your repository, validate them with `kustomize build --load_restrictor none --reorder none . | kubectl apply --dry-run=client --validate=true -f -` against your Kubernetes cluster before commiting to Git.
+> If you are adding new components to your repository, validate them with `kustomize build --load-restrictor LoadRestrictionsNone --reorder none . | kubectl apply --dry-run=client --validate=true -f -` against your Kubernetes cluster before commiting to Git.